Location: Science Hall, Room 113 (Department of Geology)

 Students must earn a grade of C- or better in all courses required for the Environmental Geochemical Science major or minor.

 This information is provided as a resource for students to aid in selecting a major or degree track.
-Students should, however, obtain a current plan of study form and consult with an adviser before selecting a program or enrolling in coursework.
+Students should, however, obtain a current plan of study form and consult with an advisor before selecting a program or enrolling in coursework.
 Complete advising guidelines may be obtained from the Department of Geology or by consultation with the Director of the Environmental Geochemical Science program.

 Environmental Geochemical Science Program: